1988 Republican Party presidential primaries: Running mate

 After Bush locked up the nomination in March, conventional wisdom leaned toward the notion of a Southern running mate to balance the ticket.
 The former Governor of Tennessee, Lamar Alexander, was seen by many as the most logical choice, and some early reports described him as Bush's personal preference.
 Another high-profile possibility, also from Tennessee, was the former Senate Majority Leader and White House Chief of Staff Howard Baker.
-Despite the early attention – which included a supportive editorial written by former President Richard Nixon – Baker told the press he would prefer to be left out of consideration.
+Despite the early attention – which included a supportive editorial written by former President Richard Nixon – Baker told the press that he would prefer to be left out of consideration.

 Bush's running mate, however, would not be revealed until August 16, allowing speculation to intensify all the way to the national convention.
 Bob Dole, who was considered a leading contender based on his second-place finish in the primaries, expressed impatience with the wait but nonetheless made plain his keen desire for the job.
 So too did Jack Kemp, who confidently told reporters that he would make "a terrific campaigner and a terrific candidate and a terrific vice president".
 Both men were thought to rank high on Bush's list of potential picks.